palewire/first-web-scraper/docs/prerequisites.md

 screencast](http://showmedo.com/videotutorials/video?name=960000&fromSeriesID=96)
 can guide you through that process.

-Python 3.10 is preferred but you can probably find a way to make most of this tutorial work with other versions if you futz a little.
+While Python 3.10 is preferred for this class, but you can probably find a way to make most of this tutorial work with other versions.

 (command-line-pip)=